namtoki/English/wordlist.md

 chick*:                             He's apparently discouraging his kids from keeping a chick.
-childish:                           He insulted her by saying that her behavior at the party was childish. chop*(cut):                         I chopped vegetables for the stew; meanwhile, my daughter was frying the meet. clap*:                              The enthusiastic audience clapped their hands several times during the mayor speech.
+childish:                           He insulted her by saying that her behavior at the party was childish. chop*(cut):                         I chopped vegetables for the stew; meanwhile, my daughter was frying the meet.
+civil:                              He was relatively young for a head of state, but he united a country that had been divided by civil war. clap*:                              The enthusiastic audience clapped their hands several times during the mayor speech.
 classical:                          She is organizing a scholarship program for classical music students. clip*(clip off):                    Dogs will be more comfortable in summer if you clip off their excess hair with scissors.